shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   Proxied: 10 Spell Points.
 Cast this spell from a vessel, using their position for this spell cast’s Cast Range and Tether Range.

-You may choose a vessel that is outside your Cast Range as the cast target for a Proxied spell.
+You may choose a vessel for a Proxied spell, even if they are outside your Cast Range.

 ### Vessel Network